pingcap/docs/tiup/tiup-component-dm-display.md

 - Cluster version
 - SSH client type
 - A table containing the following fields:
-    - `ID`: the Node ID, consisting of IP:PORT.
+    - `ID`: the node ID, consisting of IP:PORT.
     - `Role`: the service role deployed on the node (for example, TiDB or TiKV).
     - `Host`: the IP address of the machine corresponding to the node.
     - `Ports`: the port number used by the service.